 That means moving forward with Cabinet nominees — one, Avril Haines, was confirmed by the Senate 84-10 on Wednesday to be Director of National Intelligence.
 She is the first woman to lead the Intelligence community.

 Janet Yellen, who is up to head the Treasury Department, will likely be confirmed this week.

 Biden did not have many of his Cabinet members in place when he took office, due to stalling by former President Trump and Republicans to acknowledge the results of the election and Georgia’s late Senate run-off.

-But his picks so far give hope to the base that has supported him all through the long spring, summer and fall, as a notable number of his Cabinet selections are women and people of color.
-Here are the women so far that Biden has said he would elevate to the ranks of federal government, as well as top contenders for other positions.
+But his picks give hope to the base that has supported him all through the long spring, summer and fall, as a notable number of his Cabinet selections are women and people of color.
+Here are the women that Biden has nominated to the ranks of federal government.

 Secretary of the Treasury

 Biden’s decision to select Janet Yellen as Treasury nominee seems like a no-brainer.

 One of the first Cabinet picks to be announced, Yellen, the former Federal Reserve Chair, comes with a wealth of experience.

 Which is good news, because her every movement will be closely watched — she is inheriting one of the worst economies since the Great Recession.
 But at least it will be in the hands of the first person to have headed the Treasury, the central bank and the White House Council of Economic Advisors.

 New Mexico Rep. Deb Haaland will make her own history as she is poised to become the first Native American person to join the highest levels of government.